First Reading: Proverbs 8:22-31

 Gospel: John 16:12-15

-Material above the double line draws from material below the double line.
-Those uninterested in scholarly and tangential details should stop reading here.
-If they do, however, they may miss some interesting material.
+Musings above the solid line draw from material below.
+Those disinterested in scholarly and tangential details should stop reading here.
+If they do, however, they may miss some interesting prayer-provoking details.

 Psalm 8:4-5, 6-7, 8-9 (2a)

 Cites: Nikolaus Selnecker (1530-1592), Rudolf Gwalther (1519-1586), Theodore Beza (1516-1605), Sebastian Münster (1489-1552), Felix Pratensis (d.
 1539), John Calvin (1509-1564), Martin Luther (1483-1546), Cardinal Cajetan (1469-1534), Calvin, Gwalther, Luther, Calvin, Luther, The English Annotations (1645, 1651, 1657), Cajetan, Münster, Jacques Lefévre d’Étaples (1460?-1536), Cajetan, Calvin, Luther, Henry Ainsworth (1571-1622/1623), Thomas Wilcox (c.
 1549-1608), Hans Hut (1490-1527), Pratensis, Cajetan, Calvin, Luther, Cajetan.